Symnok/DeleteHotmailOutlookContacts/README.md

    python3 deleteHotmailOutlookContacts.py
 9. On UI https://outlook.live.com/people/0/?actSwt=true turn ON New Contacts option.
 The program will work without this option too but you will not see if some contacts are stuck and not deleted
-10. You mau need to run this program few times before al contacts are deleted.
+10. You may need to run this program few times before all contacts are deleted.
 Wait 3-5 mins before second and additional runs.
 You may need to remove a few remaining contacts manually.